-The bipartisan Quantum Computing Cybersecurity Preparedness Act was signed December 2022.
-This legislation mandates both the identification of vulnerable federal government information technology, and the subsequent migration towards "quantum safe" equivalents.
+The bipartisan Quantum Computing Cybersecurity Preparedness Act 2022, signed in December of that year, mandates both the identification of vulnerable federal government information technology, and the subsequent migration towards "quantum safe" equivalents.
 Various commentators have noted that the private sector will eventually have to follow suit and input similar measures to protect itself from the threats that will arise when the current encryption standards are no longer sufficient to protect sensitive data.